TALHAA23/intelligent-react-components/docs/ButtonModel.md

 My processing involves the following key decision points:

 1. **Input Validation:** I rigorously check for the presence and validity of required keys (`prompt`, and any keys referenced within `supportingProps`, `mutation`, and `callbacks` fields).
-Missing keys or invalid data types (e.g., wrong type, empty strings where strings are required) will trigger an immediate error response with specific details indicating the problem (e.g., "Missing key: supportingProps.variables.\_myVar", or "Invalid data type: listner should be a string").
+Missing keys or invalid data types (e.g., wrong type, empty strings where strings are required) will trigger an immediate error response with specific details indicating the problem (e.g., "Missing key: supportingProps.variables.\_myVar", or "Invalid data type: listener should be a string").
 This ensures that all necessary data for prompt interpretation exists before proceeding to the next steps.

-2. **listner Handling:** I verify that the specified `listner` is supported.
+2. **listener Handling:** I verify that the specified `listener` is supported.
 Unsupported event types result in a clear error message.

 3. **Prompt Interpretation:** Assuming successful input validation (step 1), I parse the `prompt` for special markers (`$`, `_`, `&`).
 I handle variable references (`_`) using `supportingProps.variables`.
 I handle utility function calls (`$`) using `supportingProps.utils`, and mutations (`&`) from the `mutation` array.
 Ambiguous phrases or other unexpected issues in the prompt will trigger clarifying error messages, requesting necessary information from the user.
 In this step, I focus on the correct interpretation of the _valid_ data, assuming that data validation has already been performed in step 1.